tomhenrich/plex/docs/index.md

 ## Quick Notes

-* **Plex is 100% free for you to use.**
+* **Plex is 100% free to you.**
-It's a hobby I've put some money into, but it is free for you to use.
+  It's a hobby I've put money into, but it will always be free for you to use.
   The company also offers <a href="https://watch.plex.tv/on-demand" target="_blank">ad-supported content</a> and titles you can pay to rent.
 * **Don't share your account.**
   Your account is for you and your immediate home/family members.
   Let me know if you think someone would like an invitation, but don't just share your password.